Editorial Standards

 What Form 14242 Is and When to Use It

-Form 14242, “Reporting Abusive Tax Promotions and/or Promoters,” is an IRS referral form that allows individuals to report suspected abusive tax schemes to the IRS.
+Form 14242, “Report Suspected Abusive Tax Promotions or Preparers,” is an IRS referral form that allows individuals to report suspected abusive tax schemes to the IRS.
 The form is processed by the IRS Office of Promoter Investigations, which identifies, examines, and pursues enforcement action against promoters of abusive tax avoidance transactions.

 Abusive tax promotions include a wide range of schemes: illegitimate conservation easements, inflated basis transactions, abusive tax shelters, false charitable contribution arrangements, frivolous tax arguments, offshore tax evasion promotions, and more.
 The IRS maintains a list of “Dirty Dozen” tax scams each year – many of the schemes reported on Form 14242 fall into this category.